iganets/iganet/README.md

     - https://download.pytorch.org/libtorch/cpu/libtorch-macos-x86_64-2.7.1.zip
     - https://download.pytorch.org/libtorch/cpu/libtorch-macos-arm64-2.7.1.zip

     If you decide to use these version download and unzip them as shown for the Linux installation.
-It is, however, recommended to install LibTorch through `brew` as described above since this method is tested regularly by the IgANets authors.
+It is, however, recommended to install LibTorch through `brew` as described above since this method is tested regularly by the IGAnets authors.

     Note that there might be a newer LibTorch version available than indicated in the above code snippet.